Last Updated on August 29, 2023

 In conclusion, Navy pilots come up with their call signs through a creative collaboration between themselves and their peers within their squadron – exploring shared experiences or characteristics before finally being approved by their commanding officer.
 These call signs then become an integral part of an aviator’s identity and legend, helping to bring together aircrews from around the world in a unique bond of courage and determination.

 In naval aviation, all signs are more than just a name – they represent the courage and determination of all the brave aviators in the past.
-Whether we are in training or on the mission, these call signs help to unite us as one – a force of strength, power and resilience.
+Whether we are in training or on a mission, these call signs help to unite us as one – a force of strength, power and resilience.

 Now, let’s explore the fascinating history behind these iconic symbols of aviation!